sujato/drafts/general-introduction.md

 India had not yet developed the fully-fledged caste system of later times.
 But there was a much simpler fourfold division of society:

 - Aristocrats (*khattiya*): Owners of land (*khetta*), typically wealthy and powerful, engaged in statecraft, war, and production.
 The Buddha was from an aristocratic clan.
-The aristocrats placed themselves at the highest tier of society, above the brahmins.
+The aristocrats placed themselves at the highest tier of society.
 - Brahmins: Members of a hereditary priestly class.
 The brahmins were custodians of sacred texts called “Vedas”, and performed rituals and ceremonies to their various deities.
 However by the time of the Buddha many brahmins were simply engaged in ordinary worldly livelihoods and their religious role was secondary.
 They believed themselves to be the chosen of God.
 - Merchants (*vessa*): Engaged in trade and commerce.
 - Workers (*sudda*): Performed physical labor.